Frequently Asked Questions – Integrators

 When will GetFTR launch?

-GetFTR is expected to go-live with its first pilot in early 2020.
+GetFTR went live with its pilot in early 2020.
 Entitlements information from the five founding partners – American Chemical Society, Elsevier, Springer Nature, Taylor & Francis Group and Wiley – will initially be made available via GetFTR.
 Other publishers are actively encouraged to participate.
 Please contact us for more information if you’re considering participating now or register your interest for updates on the full GetFTR launch.

 An Advisory Board comprising a broad range of industry participants have also supported GetFTR’s development, with guidance and technical insight from, amongst others, the American Society of Civil Engineers, Atypon, Digital Science, IEEE, Mendeley, Silverchair and Third Iron.

-Three scholarly platforms and discovery tools – Mendeley, ReadCube Papers, and Dimensions – will pilot GetFTR in the first quarter of 2020.
+Four scholarly platforms and discovery tools – Mendeley, ReadCube Papers, and Dimensions – are piloting GetFTR.
 This will enable more experimentation in a live environment, more learning, and more refining of the GetFTR service, making it even better for users.